gregmsanderson/fly-live-beats/docs/10-aws-phoenix-clustering.md

 # Clustering

-The **TL;DR**: add this to your project dependencies in `mix.exs`, make sure it is configured in `config/runtime.exs` and the task's IAM role has the necessary permissions.
+The **TL;DR**: I added this to the dependencies in `mix.exs`, made sure it is configured in `config/runtime.exs` and then edited the task's IAM role to give it the necessary permissions.

 ```elixir
 {:libcluster_ecs, github: "pro-football-focus/libcluster_ecs"}